illusionfield/meteor-dart-sass-development/README.md

 ## Compatibility

-- This plugin is tested with Meteor 3.0 and later versions.
+- This plugin has been verified to work with Meteor 2.8 and later.
+- It offers full compatibility with Meteor 3.
 - It uses the [Dart Sass](https://www.npmjs.com/package/sass) npm package, meaning it only works on systems supported by Dart Sass: Windows, Mac OS, and Linux.

 ## Usage